Exceptional Dehn surgery on the minimally twisted five-chain link: The code

 We have written a python code, named

-which is available from~\cite{M} and is based on the SnapPy libraries written by Culler, Dunfield, and Weeks~\cite{SnapPy}.
+available from~\cite{M} and based on the SnapPy libraries written by Culler, Dunfield, and Weeks~\cite{SnapPy}.
 The code takes as an input a manifold $N$ and gives as an output a list of candidate isolated exceptional fillings of $N$.
-The code follows a standard iterative algorithm, already used in~\cite{MaPe}, that we briefly recall here.
+It uses the \emph{hikmot} python library \cite{HIKMOT} and contains a certain \emph{ad hoc} rewriting of some SnapPea routines.

+We explain in this section how and why the code works; the reader who is interested only in its implementation may skip this section and read the next one.